 Step 3: Add Seasonings

 Add spices to the rice before cooking.
 Since there is no stirring during cooking, this helps the season the dish evenly.
-Depending on the taste, add ½-1 teaspoon of salt to each cup of dry rice.
+Depending on the taste, add ½-1 teaspoon of salt to each cup of rice (dry).
 A little oil, pepper, and other spices can be added directly to the water.

 The longer grain of rice, the more water it needs.
 On average, you will need 2 cups of water to cook 1 cup of rice.
-Add the seasonings of your choice to the water if you haven’t already.
+Add the seasonings of your choice to the water in a medium saucepan if you haven’t already.

 Tip: Plan on ½ cup of dry rice per person to help figure out how much rice you need to cook.